infosecn1nja/Red-Teaming-Toolkit/README.md

 * **meek** is a blocking-resistant pluggable transport for Tor.
 It encodes a data stream as a sequence of HTTPS requests and responses. https://github.com/arlolra/meek
 * **CobaltStrike-ToolKit** Some useful scripts for CobaltStrike. https://github.com/killswitch-GUI/CobaltStrike-ToolKit
+* **mkhtaccess_red** Auto-generate an HTaccess for payload delivery -- automatically pulls ips/nets/etc from known sandbox companies/sources that have been seen before, and redirects them to a benign payload. https://github.com/violentlydave/mkhtaccess_red

 ## Lateral Movement
 * **CrackMapExec** is a swiss army knife for pentesting networks. https://github.com/byt3bl33d3r/CrackMapExec